 Bacterial Prostatitis can be very painful and distressing and you may experience the following symptoms:

 Bacterial Prostatitis is usually caused by common strains of bacteria such as E-Coli, Proteus and Klebsiella but can occur in response to a range of issues such as:

 If you experience fast breathing, fever, a fast heartbeat, nausea, vomiting, confusion or disorientation, this may be signs of sepsis (infection in the blood).
 Please seek medical attention immediately.

 Acute Urinary Retention (not being able to urinate) is a medical emergency which requires drainage through a catheter in hospital.

-It is important to visit your doctor particularly if you experience discharge from the penis, any swelling of the testes or perineal pain.
+It is important to visit your doctor particularly if you experience discharge from the genitals, any swelling of the testes or perineal pain.
 Your GP may test your blood and urine for infection.
-They will need to do a rectal examination using a gloved lubricated finger.
-They may need to massage the prostate to obtain a sample of fluid to test.
+They will need to do a rectal examination and may need to obtain a sample of fluid from the prostate to test.
 They may also check how well your bladder empties using urodynamic tests.